 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal data, we cannot guarantee the security of your data transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

 We provide services to individuals as well as organisations.
 The exact data held will depend on the services to be provided.
 Where we engage with individuals, we may collect and process personal data in order to satisfy a contractual or operational obligation.
-We request that individuals only provide the personal data that is required for us to fulfil our contractual or operational obligation.
+We request that individuals only provide the personal data that is required for us to fulfill our contractual or operational obligation.

 3.1.1 Why do we process data?